-Table 9 presents the results for each of the six U.S. tariff events, and Table 10 presents the estimated coefficients from the same regression for the five Chinese tariff retaliation events.
-The estimated coefficients under each event date correspond to the $\hat{\gamma}{ij}$ in equation (23).
-Thus, all event dates in both tables are estimated jointly in one regression.
-The coefficients should be interpreted as the effect of the announcement on the expected cash flows of exposed firms relative to unexposed firms.
-For example, the coefficient of -0.33 on the China importer dummy in column 3 of Table 9 implies that on the March 1, 2018 steel and aluminum announcement day, firms that imported from China experienced declines in their expected cash flows that were on average 0.33 percentage points lower than other firms.
-The numbers in column 1 provide our estimate of the cumulative impact over all U.S. events and all days in the event windows $(\sum_i \hat{\gamma}{ij})$.
-We can see from the first column of this table that the cumulative impact of the U.S. announcements was to lower the expected cash flows of U.S. importers by 1.97 percentage points relative to firms that did not import from China.
-Similarly, the relative fall in expected cash flows of exporters were 1.17 percentage points more than those of non-exporters, and firm's selling in China saw their expected cash flows fall by 0.06 percentage points for every percentage point of revenue share they obtained from China.
+In Table 9, we present the cumulative effects of the U.S. tariffs in column (1) and the cumulative effects of the Chinese tariffs in column (2).
+Tables with individual coefficients for each day are presented in Appendix H. The coefficients should be interpreted as the effect of the announcement on the expected cash flows of exposed firms relative to unexposed firms.
+The cumulative impact of the U.S. events indicates that in general U.S. tariff announcements had large, negative, and significant effects on the expected cash flows of importers, exporters, and firms selling in China: the expected cash flows of U.S. importers fell 1.97 percentage points more than firms that did not import from China; the relative fall in expected cash flows of exporters were 1.17 percentage points more than those of non-exporters, and firm's selling in China saw their expected cash flows fall by 0.06 percentage points for every percentage point of revenue share they obtained from China.
 The coefficient on China Revenue Share implies that a firm with the average sales exposure to China (three percent of revenue) experienced a fall in expected cash flow of 0.18 percentage points lower than a firm with no sales in China across all of the U.S. events.
+Similarly, Chinese announcements significantly lowered expected cash flows for firms selling in China (either by exporting or through multinationals).